 What is included in a weekend bag?

 We have a series of rotating menus.
 Each child enrolled in our program receives the same items in any given week of the rotation.
-Over regular 2-day weekends, BIAB provides breakfast, an entree, dessert, and snack for each day.
-Longer weekends and school breaks mean more food.
-We provide non-perishable, kid-friendly, easily-prepared foods like oatmeal, cold cereal, pasta (spaghetti, Mac & cheese, ravioli, spaghettios), rice options, soup, tuna, pudding, fruit cups, applesauce, snack bars, and snacks like Chex mix, pretzels, Goldfish, Cheez-its, cheese & crackers.
+Over regular 2-day weekends, BIAB provides breakfast, a lunch entree, dessert, and a snack for each day.
+Longer weekends and school breaks mean more food is required.
+We provide non-perishable, kid-friendly food like oatmeal, cold cereal, pasta (spaghetti, Mac & cheese, ravioli, spaghettios), rice options, soup, tuna, pudding, fruit cups, applesauce, snack bars, and snacks like Chex mix, pretzels, Goldfish, Cheez-its, cheese & crackers.

 Who distributes the bags and when?

-Packed grocery bags are confidentially placed in student backpacks on the last day of school before the weekend or school break either by specially designated school staff or volunteers.
-If there’s no school on Friday, students receive their food before the break.
-Students receive food for regular weekends, long weekends, school breaks, and Blizzard Bags for major snow events.
+Packed grocery bags are placed confidentially in student backpacks on the last day of school before the weekend/school break by specially designated school staff/volunteers.
+If there’s no school on Friday, students receive their food the last school day before the break.
+Students receive food for regular weekends, long weekends, school breaks, Emergency Snack Packs for snow days, Blizzard Bags for major weather events.
 BIAB provides food over holidays or teacher work days that coincide with weekends.

 Does BIAB accomodate for food allergies?

 Unfortunately, due to the number of children served each week, we are unable to accommodate most food sensitivities or allergies.
 However, we do provide substitutes for nut products.

 Where does the “backpack” part come in?
 Does every child receive a new backpack?

 In order to maintain confidentiality, children do not receive special BIAB-marked backpacks.
 We pack food items in grocery bags, which are then put into the child’s personal backpack before the weekend or breaks.
 However, if a child does need a backpack, we can provide one.